STUDENT HANDBOOK – Foreward

 Character: It is defined by the example of our Lord Jesus Christ and further explained by the writers of the Bible.
 This is measured in part by your attendance record, faithfulness in paying tuition, obeying rules, and living by the highest moral and ethical standards.

-Although grades will be given for each class, our emphasis is on spiritual development, character growth, and maturity, rather than academic perfection.
+While grades are important and will be given for each class, our equal emphasis is on spiritual development, character growth, and maturity, rather than academic perfection.
 Grades are given to help the student measure his or her own progress in spiritual growth.

 A = Excellent 93 – 100%

 D = Below Average 70 – 76%